FatiAlex/cities-of-the-world/README.md

 ### Things I would like to add/do with more time for developing

 - Much more unit tests.
-- More robust validations for the creation and editing form.
+- More robust validations for the creation and editing form (like avoid 'e' '-' and '+' in number field).
 - `react-i18next` library for internationalization to scale more easily to future languages.
 - Work with a branching strategy like git flow instead of develop.
 - I could use `redux` to manage the app state, but it is a small app soo I didn't want to overengineer.